tomal00/barometer/README.md

 ## Deployment

-To run the Web App and barometer, simply navigate yourself to the root directory of the repo and the command below.
+To run the Web App and barometer, simply navigate yourself to the root directory of the repo and execute the command below.
-(this process may take up to several minutes)
+(the following process may take up to several minutes)
 ```
 bash setup.sh
 ```